pinobatch/nrom-template/README.md

 ### Source code files

+Each source code file in the `src` folder is made up of subroutines that start with `.proc` and end with `.endproc`.
+See the [ca65 Users Guide] for what these mean.

 * `nrom.s`: iNES header for NROM
 * `init.s`: PPU and CPU I/O initialization code
 * `main.s`: Main program